 Take a tour of the "Ararat" Brandy Factory, featuring degustation of the two types of the world renowned Armenian brandy.
 Stop at the popular fruit market "Shouka" to buy traditional sweets and dry fruits.
 Dinner.
 Overnight in Yerevan.

 DAY 7 YEREVAN – KHOR VIRAP – NORAVANK – ARENI – YEREVAN

 Breakfast.
-Check out from hotel.
 Drive to the Khor Virap Monastery, where the Mt.
 Ararat reveals its breathtaking size and splendor.
 Khor Virap is one of the most popular destinations in Armenia, primarily because it is where the St. Gregory the Illuminator, the future head of the Armenian Apostolic Church, was imprisoned here for 13 years.

 DAY 8 YEREVAN

 Breakfast.
 Check out from hotel.
 Transfer to Zvartnots International Airport.
 Departure from Yerevan.